Rodielm/siimple/docs/elements/btn.md

 #### Colored buttons

-You can set the button color by adding a `siimple-btn--[COLOR]` class to the button.
-Check the list of the available colors in the [theming section](../getting-started/theming.html).
+You can change the button color by adding one of our color modifiers to the button (e.g., `siimple-btn--primary`).

 ```html preview="true"
 <button class="siimple-btn siimple-btn--primary siimple--mb-1">